evdnx/goportfolio/README.md

 	select {
 	case evt := <-events:
 		fmt.Printf("Event: %s %#v\n", evt.Type, evt.Balance)
+		fmt.Printf("Diff: %#v\n", evt.Diff)
 	case <-time.After(2 * time.Second):
 		fmt.Println("no events received")
 	}
 }
 ```

+Inspect the `SnapshotDiff` on every event to fan out only the balances, positions, or transaction slices that actually changed and ignore the rest of the snapshot payloads.

 ## Testing
 The project ships with lightweight unit tests that cover transaction handling edge cases.
 Run them with: